mschrimpf/dbimpl/README.md

 * Martin Schrimpf <martin.schrimpf@tum.de> and
 * Daniel Langerenken <daniel.langerenken@gmail.com>

-C++ Code style according to the [Google Styleguide] (https://google-styleguide.googlecode.com/svn/trunk/cppguide.html)
+C++ Code style according to the [Google Styleguide] (https://google-styleguide.googlecode.com/svn/trunk/cppguide.html).

+Compiled for Ubuntu (you need CMake and dev-tools to compile the source).

 ## Assignment 1: External Sort
 To run the test sorting 5 GB of data: